AljoschaMeyer/shs1-test/README.md

 All data written by the server to stderr is written to the stderr of the test script (useful for debugging).

 ### Testing the Client Role
-Run `node test-client.js path_to_executable [seed]` to test the client side of the protocol.
+Run `shs1testclient path_to_executable [seed]` to test the client side of the protocol.
 The `seed` argument is optional to make the test fully deterministic.
 The script will execute the file at `path_to_executable`, passing two arguments: a `network_identifier` and a `server_longterm_pk`, both encoded in hex.
 The executable must then initate and execute a handshake via stdin and stdout, using the given arguments as intial parameters (client longterm and ephemeral keys can be chosen freely).

 The test script might either correctly perform the server side of a handshake, or it might misbehave.